 In order to attain the ECS Labourer card, it is important to be aware of the eligibility and requirements.
 There are two routes delegates are able to take, based on whether you have a JIB-approved electrical qualification or not.

 However, it is important to note before applying for your ECS Labourer card you must register for a MyECS account, where you’ll be able to view your application online and track your progress.
 Following the registration for your ECS Labourer card, you can then identify what route will be applicable to you by simply reading the questions below;

 Route One – You Already Have a JIB-approved Electrical Theory Qualification

-- If you already have a JIB-approved electrical theory qualification, you will be accepted for your Labourer card, view the complete list of approved qualifications
+- If you already have a JIB-approved electrical theory qualification, you will be accepted for your Labourer card.

 - You will also need to pass the ECS Health, Safety & Environmental Assessment